Easy Chia Flax Noatmeal Creme Brulee in Instant Pot

 - Add all ingredients to a medium mixing bowl.
 Stir gently with a fork till evenly mixed.
 Pour batter into ceramic dish.
 Cover dish with tin foil and gently lower dish into instant pot.

-- Set instant pot for 10 minutes on high.
+- Set instant pot for 13 minutes on LOW pressure.
 Be sure the pot is sealed.
-(If you’ve never used a pressure cooker before, it will take several minutes to reach pressure before it begins counting down from 8 minutes.)
+(If you’ve never used a pressure cooker before, it will take several minutes to reach pressure before it begins counting down from 13 minutes.)

 - After pressure is completely released (the Instant Pot will stop hissing and you will see no steam rising from the vent), carefully remove the crème brûlée from the Instant Pot.

-- Remove the tin foil from the dish and allow the crème brulee to sit for 15 minutes.
+- Remove the tin foil from the dish and allow the crème brulee to sit for at least 15 minutes.
+You may eat this after letting it rest for 15 minutes or refrigerate for 2-3 hours to eat it cold (the traditional way).
 Spoon into individual serving dishes and enjoy for breakfast, dessert, or a snack!

 - Preheat oven to 300ºF.
 Butter the bottom and sides of a round 1 ½ quart ceramic baking dish.